addrummond/deckwreck/Readme.md

 expression parser uses an iterative algorithm and does not recurse.
 The expression parser constructs a shadow parse tree from a reusable pool of nodes.
 The shadow parse tree is then walked to construct the real parse tree.
-Parse tree construction is controlled by user-suppliedi interface implementations.
+Parse tree construction is controlled by user-supplied interface implementations.

 Notable features of Deckwreck's expression parser: